 Northstar Meetings Group and Visit Myrtle Beach published a guide about Best Practices for Creating Travel Experiences with Lasting Impact.
 According to the report, “meeting planners who focus on experiential events will reap big benefits: Experiential meetings help build lasting bonds, boost attendee engagement, inspire loyalty, and leave a powerful lasting impression.”
-The Incentive Research Foundation agrees with this stating that “42% of program owners are increasing the number of “experiential rewards” in their portfolio (e.g. spa days, concert tickets, expensive dinners, sporting events, etc.).
-The focus for travel is now not only on the destination and venue, but equally important are the authentic, unique, individualized experiences delivered throughout the agenda.
-This has led to the productizing of mini-experiences: from various types of tastings to personalized training sessions to behind-the-scenes introductions to chefs.”
+The Incentive Research Foundation agrees with this, stating that “42% of program owners are increasing the number of “experiential rewards” in their portfolio (e.g. spa days, concert tickets, expensive dinners, sporting events, etc.).
+The focus is not only on the destination and venue; equally important are the authentic, unique, individualized experiences delivered.
+This has led to more mini-experiences: from personalized training sessions to behind-the-scenes introductions to chefs.

-Here is a condensed version of the planning checklist provided by the guide mentioned above, as well as examples of how Creative Group creates experiential events using these best practices.
+Here is a condensed version of the planning checklist provided by the guide mentioned above, with examples of how Creative Group creates experiential events using these best practices.

 1. Select a destination that offers unique and meaningful experiences

-As a teambuilding component of a meeting, the highlight of an event, or part of the magic of an incentive travel program, people love local.
-Use the charm of your locale to tell a story with food, merchandise and activities.
-You can ask a local figure from your industry to craft a message to your group or develop a learning journey related to the history of the destination.
-With one group, we created an authentic desert adventure outside of Cabo San Lucas, Mexico.
-Participants caravanned through the desert in enclosed off-road vehicles and enjoyed themed pop-up stops along the way.
-First a thirst-quenching smoothie stand and then a history stop; where a naturalist guide spoke about the local flora and fauna and how/why people settled in Cabo.
-The final stop was the crown jewel of the day.
-The caravan ended at a beautiful beach that seemed to appear out-of-nowhere.
+As a teambuilding component, the highlight of an event, or part of the magic of an incentive travel program, people love local.
+Use the charm of your locale to tell a story with food, merchandise, and activities.
+You can ask a local figure from your industry to craft a message to your group or develop a learning journey to share the history of the location.
+We created an authentic desert adventure with a group outside of Cabo San Lucas, Mexico.
+Participants caravanned through the desert in off-road vehicles and enjoyed themed pop-up stops along the way.
+First, a thirst-quenching smoothie stand, then a history stop where a naturalist guide spoke about the local flora and fauna and how people settled in Cabo.
+The final stop was the crown jewel of the day: The caravan ended at a beautiful beach that seemed to appear out-of-nowhere.
 A surprise brunch was waiting in a lovely white tent at the edge of the water.
-The group enjoyed champagne and an elegant brunch before taking a coach bus back into town.
+The group enjoyed champagne as part of an elegant brunch before taking a coach bus back into town.

-Furthermore, you can leverage your creative work to help people visualize themselves in the destination, either with tangible marketing communication or virtual/augmented reality.
-As virtual reality becomes more mainstream, gadgets like the Oculus Rift and Samsung Gear VR will assist in visualization by giving users the immersive feeling of being in the destination and its surroundings with a 360-degree video.
+Furthermore, you can leverage your creative work to help people visualize themselves in the destination, either with tangible marketing or virtual/augmented reality.
+Use virtual reality to assist in visualization by giving users the immersive feeling of being in the destination and its surroundings with a 360-degree video.

 2. Build time into the agenda for attendees to experience the area’s history and culture